 Absolute speed is a simple concept, it is the ability to access the full potential of speed.
-Football Coaches and Scouts are testing absolute speed when they are timing athletes’ 40-yard dash times.
-Absolute Speed may be developed through a combination of absolute strength, skill and technique, alactic and specific absolute speed training.
+Football Coaches and Scouts are testing absolute speed when they are timing athletes’ 40-yard dashes.
+Absolute Speed may be developed through a combination of absolute strength, skill, technique, alactic, and specific absolute speed training.
 This narrow window of use limits absolute speed training to a very specific group of sport-specific clients.
-To gain some insight into applying absolute speed training into program design for functional fitness athletes, be sure to download our free guide Programming Speed Strength and Absolute Speed.
+To gain some insight into applying absolute speed training into program design for functional fitness athletes, view our sample programming.